-Microsoft Announces Surface & Sells 1 Million+ Zune Units
+Microsoft Announces Surface And Over 1 Million Zune Units Sold

 Microsoft Surface

-The Microsoft Surface will initially have a 30 inch surface and will cost roughly $5,000-$10,000.
-The prices will start dropping to affordable prices after 3-5 years.
+The Microsoft Surface will initially have a 30-inch display and will cost roughly $5,000-$10,000.
+Eventually, the price will drop to something more affordable after 3-5 years.

 “With Surface, we are creating more intuitive ways for people to interact with technology,” stated Ballmer.
 “We see this as a multibillion dollar category, and we envision a time when surface computing technologies will be pervasive, from tabletops and counters to the hallway mirror[2].”